torvalds/linux/Documentation/s390/debugging390.rst

 64 bit pointer) is currently used by the pthread library as a pointer to the current running threads private area.

-16 64 bit floating point registers (fp0-fp15 ) IEEE & HFP floating
+16 64-bit floating point registers (fp0-fp15 ) IEEE & HFP floating
-point format compliant on G5 upwards & a Floating point control reg (FPC) 4  64 bit registers (fp0,fp2,fp4 & fp6) HFP only on older machines.
+point format compliant on G5 upwards & a Floating point control reg (FPC)

+4  64-bit registers (fp0,fp2,fp4 & fp6) HFP only on older machines.

 Note:
    Linux (currently) always uses IEEE & emulates G5 IEEE format on older machines, ( provided the kernel is configured for this ).

 The PSW is the most important register on the machine it is 64 bit on s/390 & 128 bit on z/Architecture & serves the roles of a program counter (pc), condition code register,memory space designator.
 In IBM standard notation I am counting bit 0 as the MSB.
 It has several advantages over a normal program counter in that you can change address translation & program counter in a single instruction.
 To change address translation, e.g. switching address translation off requires that you have a logical=physical mapping for the address you are